animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 $\mathbb{Q} = \mathrm{I}_I \vert I \subset \mathbb{N}$ is Qualia, where any $I \subset \mathbb{N}$ will be referred to as qualia, lowercase.

-$\mathbb{N}$ are the "distinguishing traits" and not necessarily the natural numbers.
+qualia $\mathbb{N}$ are the "distinguishing traits", not necessarily the natural numbers.

 ---